sudorandom/kmcd.dev/content/posts/2025/traceroute/index.md

 192-223: "Data (Variable Length)"
 ```

-While a deep dive into every field is beyond the scope of this article, it's crucial to observe the Time-To-Live (TTL) field, which is central to how traceroute operates.
+Mostly, I want you to note the Time-To-Live (TTL) field, which is central to how traceroute operates.
+We'll touch more on TTLs a little bit later.
+But first, let's look at the structure of ICMP packets.

 #### ICMP Packet Format